Aligners Vs Veneers

 Aligners are an alternative to traditional braces and they offer a more discreet and nearly invisible method of achieving straighter teeth with minimal impact on day-to-day life.

-The process of using aligners starts with digital images being taken of your mouth which will create an overview of the situation which can be used to create the aligners to fit precisely.
-A series of personalized aligners are then created specifically for you that are designed to gradually shift your teeth over time.
+Using a transparent, customized plastic material, aligners fit closely over the surface of your teeth like a shell and gently direct them into the desired position within weeks or months.
+The process of using aligners starts with dental impressions or digital images being taken of your mouth which will create an overview of the situation that can be used to create the aligners to fit precisely.
+A series of personalized aligners are then created specifically for you that are designed to shift your teeth over time gradually.

 The greatest advantage of wearing aligners is that they are virtually invisible to other people, which can give them an edge over traditional braces in terms of discretion and aesthetics.
 In addition, they are generally more comfortable than braces since they don’t have any sharp edges or wires.